-Artificial Intelligence, or AI, has long evolved from a lofty, theoretical idea in a science fiction flick.
-And, it’s even more than simply “the future” of work and home life.
-At home, people are using AI applications like Amazon’s Alexa to tune their lights and start their cars.
-And in business, AI can be applied now to yield real value for your business.
+Artificial Intelligence, or AI, has evolved from a lofty, theoretical idea in science fiction flicks.
+Now, AI is common at home in AI applications such as Amazon’s Alexa or Apple’s Siri to turn on their lights and start their cars.

 As low unemployment rates and booming technology advancements have lodged a growing chasm between available talent and business needs, HR departments and recruitment teams are increasingly turning to AI to unlock more value for their organizations.
 When the software development is done correctly, natural language software can enable an artificial intelligence that can augment a low to mid-level HR professional’s job, freeing more time for human creativity and high-level problem-solving.